 Small, casual conversations with God-in-us, who is always there, take away the destructive power of such emotions.
 Often, as if by miracle, good ideas arise that offer a way out.

-I have long been interested in meditation and prayer, and have come across the same thought among many writers: the richness of ‘continuous prayer’.
-Gradually I understood what they meant: not all the time frantically muttering pious prayers, but just sharing your own, ordinary thoughts with God.
+| I have long been interested in meditation and prayer.
+I have encountered the same thought among many writers: the richness of ‘continuous prayer’.
+Gradually, I understood what they meant.
+It was not about frantically muttering pious prayers all the time.
+It was about just sharing your own, ordinary thoughts with God.
 I was skeptical at first, but I decided to give it a shot anyway.
-When I stood in my son’s room, where another bomb had exploded, I did not grumble against myself, but against God.
-When I had to put food on the table, put on a phone and put in the laundry in half an hour, I told God how it was all getting too much for me.
-When I got an all too long phone call from my mother, who didn’t realize how busy I was, I asked God how I should handle this now.
+When I stood in my son’s room, another bomb had exploded there.
+I did not grumble against myself.
+Instead, I grumbled against God.
+When I had to put food on the table, I told God it was too much for me.
+I had to make a phone call.
+I needed to start the laundry in half an hour.
+I received a long phone call from my mother.
+She didn’t realize how busy I was.
+I asked God how I should handle this now.
 It became more and more natural.
-Even when I immediately wanted to lash out after my daughter’s sharp criticism, I found myself praying first, ‘God, I didn’t deserve this!
+Even when my daughter’s sharp criticism made me want to lash out, I paused to pray first.
+‘God, I didn’t deserve this!
 Why does she say such a thing?
 What should I do now?’
-I soon noticed that ideas came to me that weren’t there when I just ‘worried’ within myself about a certain situation.
+I noticed new ideas arriving.
+They came when I stopped ‘worrying’ alone about a certain situation.
 My monologues had really become a dialogue! |

-STEP 3 IN A NUTSHELL Shared sorrow is half sorrow!
-Have a conversation with the person who has hurt you, or with a confidant, or with God-in-us who is always listening.
+| STEP 3 IN A NUTSHELL Shared sorrow is half sorrow!
+Talk to the person who has hurt you.
+Alternatively, talk with a confidant.
+You can also speak with God-in-us who is always listening.
 Share the facts and your feelings.
 Do not judge the other person or yourself. |

-STEP 3 AT YOUR HOME Train yourself to become a good listener.
+| STEP 3 AT YOUR HOME Train yourself to become a good listener.
 The family is a wonderful training ground for this.
 Resolve yourself not to give any good advice at all, except when asked.
 Then the number of times you give unsolicited advice will decrease.
 After all, good advice needs not only a giver, but also a receiver.
-Think of your spouse and children as capable people who will discover their own way, a way that may be different from yours.
+Think of your spouse and children as capable people.
+They will discover their own way.
+Their way may be different from yours.
 As a good listener, you just ask them a few questions.
 You create a space for them in which they can tell their story.
 You listen to their story with warm empathy.
 Your example teaches your children a rare skill: to really listen.
 Tell me about what happened?
 Is there anything else you’d like to say?
 How did you feel then?
 I wonder why <name> did that.
 Is it the first time this has happened?
 How would you like to handle it next time? … A good listener takes in a lot of pain.
 In order to sustain this, we in turn need a listener.
 Jesus invites: “Come to me, you who are weary and burdened, and I will give you rest.”
-(Mt 11,28) If this helps you, you can look for an object that reminds you of this and that you regularly encounter: somewhere on a windowsill, in your handbag, in your diary or mobile phone, … If possible in your family, you can also look for such an object together.
+If this helps you, find an object that reminds you of this.
+Make sure it’s something you regularly encounter.
+Place it somewhere on a windowsill, in your handbag, in your diary or mobile phone, … If possible in your family, you can also look for such an object together.
 You can also print this Bible verse or other proverb and have it decorated by your kids. |